direcato/OpenWhitelist/README.md

 /openw update          - download and apply latest version
 ```

+- **Any player** can accept requests and view the pending list (no op needed)
+- Denied players trigger a broadcast: `[OpenWhitelist] PlayerX requested whitelist access — /openw accept PlayerX`
-Bedrock players are detected automatically via Floodgate on join.
+- Bedrock players are detected automatically via Floodgate on join